group therapy facilitator

 ICANotes equips you with the tools necessary to manage and document your group therapy sessions efficiently.
 The group therapy notes module in ICANotes simplifies the documentation process, allowing therapists to focus more on their clients and less on paperwork.

-Book a demo and find out how to streamline your documentation process:
+Book a demo and find out how to streamline your group therapy documentation process:

 About the Author